 - d.
 If more than $2,000, then the theft is a felony of the third degree.
 This carries a penalty of up to seven years imprisonment and a $15,000 fine.

 With such harsh penalties, receiving stolen property is a crime which you must take seriously.

 Why Do I Need an Attorney?

-Depending on the circumstances of the case, your lawyer should try to discredit the knowledge requirement and defeat evidence that is not in your favor.
+Depending on the circumstances of the case, your attorney should try to discredit the knowledge requirement and defeat evidence which is not in your favor.
 A lawyer may be able to help you to avoid further prosecution on these merits.